MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 Time to code!
 In this step we are going to hook up the UI we've created in Cocos Studio with the game logic we're going to code in Xcode.

+> [action]
 Open your Xcode project if it isn't already.

 Your Xcode project is contained inside the *proj.ios_mac* sub-directory in the directory where your Cocos Studio project lives.
 If you don't remember where you saved it, search for your project name *GameOfLife.xcodeproj* in Spotlight (magnifying glass at the top right of your Mac's screen).

-Try running the game to see the what you've made so far!

 Modify AppDelegate.cpp
 ======================